Skip to main content

 How does Bill 44 SSMUH apply on ALR parcels?

 Bill 44 SSMUH does NOT override the Agricultural Land Commission Act rules.
 ALR-designated parcels are governed by the ALC's dwelling-count rules — typically one principal dwelling plus permitted secondary forms.
-Recent ALC reforms (effective late 2021, with 2024–2025 guidelines) allow a second residence up to ~90 m² (970 sq ft) on parcels ≤40 ha, up to ~186 m² (2,000 sq ft) on parcels >40 ha, under local-government permits without ALC application.
-Verify the specific parcel's ALR status + the current ALC rules before underwriting any redevelopment.
+Recent ALC reforms (effective late 2021, with 2024–2025 guidelines) allow a second residence up to ~90 m² (970 sq ft) on parcels ≤40 ha (99 acres), up to ~186 m² (2,000 sq ft) on parcels >40 ha (99 acres), under local-government permits without ALC application.
+For any specific parcel, the ALR status + current ALC rules are parcel-by-parcel and easy to confirm before underwriting a redevelopment thesis.

 What's the equestrian fabric like on Salmon River?